 - 200 g chorizo sausage, cut into chunks

 - 250 ml beef stock

 - another 500ml beef stock

-- using Guinness - if you're just using beef stock you won't need the sugar)
+- 2 tablespoons sugar (IF using Guinness - if you're just using beef stock you won't need the sugar)

 - 2 bay leaves

-- A few sprigs of fresh thyme or 1 tsp dried thyme
+- A few sprigs of fresh thyme or 1 teaspoon dried thyme

 - Preheat your slow cooker according to the manufacturer's instructions, if necessary.